Ahmad bin Ali Al Thani: Economic achievements

-Sheikh Ahmad's rule witnessed the growing economic activities in the country as the result of the discovery of a large number of oil fields in Qatar.
-At that time, and in January 1964, full-scale production commenced in the Idd al-Shargi field, the first seabed field in the world to be operated entirely as an offshore facility.
-Moreover, in 1963, the larger field at Maydan Mahzam was discovered and in 1965 an oil terminal was set up on the Island of Halul.
+Sheikh Ahmad's rule saw the growth of economic activities in the country as the result of the discovery of a large number of oil fields in Qatar.
+In January 1964, full-scale production commenced in the Idd al-Shargi field, the first seabed field in the world to be operated entirely as an offshore facility.
+Moreover, in 1963, the larger field at Maydan Mahzam was discovered and in 1965 an oil terminal was set up on Halul Island.
 Exploration of the Bul Hannien field started in 1965 and production commenced in 1977.
 With the growth of oil economy, Qatar moved rapidly towards the introduction of modern administrative system.
-Sheikh Ahmad established the Ministry of Finance in November 1960 and Sheikh Khalifa, the Heir Apparent and Deputy Ruler at that time, was appointed as the first Minister of Finance.
+Sheikh Ahmad established the Ministry of Finance in November 1960 and Sheikh Khalifa, the Heir Apparent and Deputy Ruler, was appointed as the first Minister of Finance.
 After that, Sheikh Ahmed established The Department of General Financial and Administration in order to handle all governmental affairs of a financial and administrative nature.
-Then, in 1967, the Department of Civil Service was also set up.
+The Department of Civil Service was set up in 1967.

 Independence of Qatar

-Gradually the administration of Qatar began to take final shape and the country moved for independence.
-Following the British Labour Government's announcement in January 1968, for withdrawal from the east of Suez terminating the treaties of protection with the Gulf rulers and their failure to form a confederation of the nine gulf states, Qatar moved forward for forming a Cabinet.
+Gradually the administration of Qatar began to take shape and the country moved towards independence.
+Following the British Labour Government's announcement in January 1968, for withdrawal from the east of Suez terminating the treaties of protection with the Gulf rulers and their failure to form a confederation of the nine gulf states, Qatar moved forward on forming a cabinet.
 On 2 April 1970, the Provisional Constitution for Qatar was promulgated and the first Council of Ministers of the country was formed on 28 May 1970.
 The independence of Qatar as a sovereign state terminating the Anglo-Qatari Treaty of 1916 was declared on 3 September 1971.

+Deposition

+Sheikh Khalifa deposed Sheikh Ahmad on 22 February 1972 in a bloodless coup d'état.
+At the time Sheikh Ahmad was in Iran on a hunting trip.
+After his deposition, Sheikh Ahmad lived in self imposed exile in Dubai with his wife – the daughter of the late Ruler of Dubai – and children.